SimonSubokLee/ston-docs-son/admin/environment.kr.rst

 These exceptions will not be configured in the XML.
 All virtual hosts have independent exception settings, and the settings are saved as TXT files under ./svc/virtualhost/  directory.
-Exceptions will be explained more in the relevant functions.
+Exceptions will be explained more in the relevant sections.

 Checking the Virtual Host List